-Today's UV index in Kobe, Japan will be up to 9.2, indicating a very high level of sun exposure for the average person.
+Today's UV index in Kobe, Japan will be up to 11, indicating a extreme level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Kobe's UV index varies from low in winter to very high in summer, often reaching levels above 7 during peak months, especially in July and August.
 UV exposure is strongest around midday.